pconrad/ucsb-cs-jekyll-theme-try2/_lab/lab04.md

 | generate a jar file | `mvn package` |

-# Step 2: Start writing code.
+# Step 2: Start writing code to make tests pass

-In this lab, you'll be implementing several methods of two classes that represent a restaurant Menu, composed of MenuItems.
+In this lab, you'll be implementing several methods of a class called `MenuItem` that represents item on a restaurant Menu.

+(There is a follow up lab in which we will add a `Menu` class that uses these menu items; but we need to discuss sorting, `java.lang.Comparable`, `java.util.Comparator`, and Java lambda expressions in lecture first before we get to that.)

-A MenuItem represents an item on the menu of a restaurant.
+A `MenuItem` represents an item on the menu of a restaurant.
 It has three attributes:
 * the menu item name, e.g. `"Small Poke Bowl"`
 * the price, in cents (e.g an item that costs $1.49 is represented by the integer 149)
 * a category such as `"Beverages"` or `"Poke Bowls"`

-A Menu is simply an encapsulated list of MenuItems.
-What Menu adds over ArrayList is the ability to sort the menu in various ways that might be useful in producing formatted menus.

 Note that the starter code:
 * Has stubs for SOME of the needed methods, but NOT ALL of them